grpc/proposal/A51-custom-backend-metrics.md

 #### Server
 Java will provide a machine-wide metrics recorder on the server.
 The user creates an instance and records metrics to it.
 All the methods are thread safe.
-This is optional for per-call load reporting and required for OOB load reporting
+This is optional for per-call load reporting and required for OOB load reporting.
 ```java
 public class ServerMetricRecorder {
   // Update the metrics value corresponding to the specified key.